 My 5 week backpacking trip around Italy in 2007 was my first major solo travel endeavor.
 I researched and planned like mad and more or less threw myself into a foreign land without a second thought.

-Now’s about the time I pat myself on the back for having my trusty analog journal to keep diligent track of my every move and thought during my 5 weeks traveling solo in Italy in May/June 2007.
+Now’s about the time I pat myself on the back for having my trusty analog journal to keep diligent track of my every move and thought during my 5 weeks traveling solo in Italy in May/June 2007, including hiking the Amalfi Coast.

 More Stories on Frugal Frolicker